Wills Power of Attorney Legal Advice How it Works Pricing

 Does the witness have any legal obligations?

-When a will maker is ready to sign their Will, the witness should be satisfied that the person before them is the will maker.
-In this instance, the will maker should review at least one form of identification of the will maker, to ensure that their details match what is on the Will documentation.
-The reason for this is because the witness is affirming that they were present at the time the Will was signed and that the signature is genuine, therefore allowing the witness to be able to attest to the will signing taking place. (s6 Succession Act NSW, s10 Succession Act QLD, s8 Wills Act SA, s7 Wills Act 1997 VIC, s8 Wills Act 1970 WA, s8 Wills Act 2008 TAS and s8 Wills Act 2000 NT).
+The reason for this is because the witness is affirming their presence at the time the Will was signed and that the signature is genuine, therefore allowing the witness to be able to attest to the will signing taking place. (s6 Succession Act NSW, s10 Succession Act QLD, s8 Wills Act SA, s7 Wills Act 1997 VIC, s8 Wills Act 1970 WA, s8 Wills Act 2008 TAS and s8 Wills Act 2000 NT).

 Importantly, a witness is not legally required to know that the document they are witnessing is a Will, and in this instance, once the Will is signed and witnessed in accordance with the legal requirements, a witness does not have any further obligations.